 Those looking for quick recovery from intense exercise benefit from fast-acting amino acids, usually in the form of whey protein.
-Whey protein, and especially hydrolyzed whey protein isolate, give the body shorter proteins that are easier to breakdown into amino acids for absorption through the intestines and into the bloodstream.
-The end result is an amino acid infusion that reaches the muscles much more quickly.
+Pure whey protein, and especially hydrolyzed whey protein isolate give the body shorter proteins that are easier to breakdown into amino acids for absorption through the intestines and into the bloodstream.
+This is easy-digesting protein.
+The end result is an amino acid infusion that reaches the muscles much more quickly during the anabolic state.
 This helps cut down on recovery duration and empowers athletes to get back up to full strength (and back to working out) in a fraction of the time.

-But as useful as this kind of protein is for recovery, slower acting protein is beneficial in other ways.
+But as useful as this kind of protein is for recovery, slower acting or slow digesting protein is beneficial in other ways.
 Consider micellar casein protein.

 What is micellar casein protein?